MaeWoods/aocseq/README.md

 # Research applications

 The software goals are to combine probability and control theory with existing single cell analysis software for the classification of cells.
 Ultimately the aim is to provide a flexible framework that can be used to analyze a broad range of functional experiments that produce multi-modal data consisting of multiple different cell types.
-For a list of applications, see the section **Getting started** for the vignettes or the [slide deck](https://github.com/MaeWoods/aocseq/raw/main/SlideDeck.pdf) listing the functions.
+For a list of applications, see the section **Getting started** for the vignettes or the [documentation](https://github.com/MaeWoods/aocseq/raw/main/aocseq.pdf) listing the functions.

 # Rationale for initial package development